SalvadorBanuelos424/ORM_E-Commerce/README.md

   - [Email](#email)

 ## Installation
-Clone git repository, type in terminal "npm i" to install node-modules
+Clone git repository, type in terminal "npm i" to install node-modules. in terminal type "mysql -u root -p" then password "3149". type in mysql CLI "use ecommerce_db;" to choose the database, type "\q" to exit back into terminal type "npm run seed" to set database seeds type "npm start" then localhost3000 in Insomnia to follow all transactions.

 ## Built With
 * JS
 * Node.js
 * JSON
 * MySQL2
-* Inquirer
+* dotenv
-* Express
+* express
-* Sequelize
+* sequelize

-## Usage
-After installing node-modules, type in terminal "mysql -u root -p" and "<password>" to enter MySql.
-Then type in mysql terminal "source db/schema.sql;" and then "/q" to connect schema.sql.
-Then type in terminal "npm run seed" to seed database, finally type in terminal "npm start" in order to localhost to Insomnia.

-Insomnia will allow you to Test and Validate RESTful API applications.

 ## License
 This program is licensed by MIT.